eerimoq/simba/doc/api-reference/drivers/usb_device.rst

 A USB device is powered and enumerated by a USB host.

-The implementation of this module aims to be simple, and yet flexible.
-The configuration descriptors are static, allowing them to be stored in ROM.
-This saves precious RAM on embedded devices.
-Class drivers are initialized and given as input to the device driver before is is started.
+The implementation of this module aims to be simple, but yet flexible.
+It's possible to change the USB configuration descriptors at runtime by stopping the current driver, initialize a new driver and start the new driver.
+For simple devices only a single configuration is normally needed.

+Using the USB device module is fairly easy.
+First write the USB descriptors, then initialize the class drivers, then initialize the USB device driver and then start it.

+See the test code below for an example usage.

 ----------------------------------------------